 Generally, men face a higher risk of physical violence in Libya, against a backdrop of considerable volatility.
 Christian men face loss of employment, physical and mental abuse, and eviction from their family home.
 Libyan men and boys have been increasingly forced to fight in militias, causing many to flee their hometowns to evade such a fate.
-Migrant Christians in detention camps, too, are forcibly recruited.
 Forced labor and slavery are widespread for sub-Saharan men who have migrated to Libya, including Christians, who can also be abducted for ransom.